hohfchns/premake-export-compile-commands/README.md

-## Generate compile_commands.json for premake projects
+## Generate compile_commands.json for premake projects with support for header files

+### This fork currently just adds a line of code to also implement the includes for use within header files

 This module implements [JSON Compilation Database Format Specification](http://clang.llvm.org/docs/JSONCompilationDatabase.html) for